Procras/notes/lib/Glossary.md

 # D

 ### Database Migration
-<abbr title='database'>Database</abbr> migration is the process of transferring data between storage types, formats, or computer systems.
+Database migration is the process of transferring data between storage types, formats, or computer systems.
 It is a key consideration for any system implementation, upgrade, or consolidation.
 Database migration is usually performed programmatically to achieve an automated migration, freeing up human resources from tedious tasks

 ### Double (Mock)
 A simple object that's preprogrammed with expectations and responses as preparation for the calls that it will receive.